-Although these zonation patterns suggest the SWT porphyry may be the principal source of hydrothermal alteration and mineralization for deposits in the Main and North Districts, Hildreth and Hannah (1996) show that the Main District copper mineralized material is separate from the SWT porphyry by measuring 245 fluid inclusion homogenization temperatures ("HT") in 41 polished thick sections of quartz in fissure veins.
+Although these zonation patterns suggest the SWT porphyry may be the principal source of hydrothermal alteration and mineralization for deposits in the Main and North Districts, Hildreth and Hannah (1996) show that the Main District copper mineralized material is separate from the SWT porphyry by measuring 245 fluid inclusion homogenization temperatures (HT) in 41 polished thick sections of quartz in fissure veins.
 While the HT decreases from the SWT porphyry northward, it increases again near Treasure Hill, south of the Silver City intrusive complex.
-Billingsley and Crane (1933) hypothesized that there are ~10 individual mineral centers at Tintic with each copper-rich "chimney" representing a center, while Krahulec and Briggs (2006) hypothesized that a phase of the Silver City intrusive complex may be a mineral center responsible for vein mineralization in the southern Main District.
-Aeromagnetic surveys by Mabey and Morris (1967) show a magnetic high in the southeast corner of the Main District that Krahulec and Briggs (2006) infer to be unexposed stock and the ultimate source of metals in the chimneys and 'ore runs' of the Main District.
+Billingsley and Crane (1933) hypothesized that there are ~10 individual mineral centers at Tintic with each copper-rich "chimney" representing a center, while Krahulec and Briggs (2006) hypothesized that a phase of the Silver City intrusive complex may be a mineral center responsible for vein mineralization in the southeast corner of the Main District that Krahulec and Briggs (2006) infer to be unexposed stock and the ultimate source of metals in the chimneys and 'ore runs' of the Main District.

-IVNE's land holdings cover approximately two-thirds of the Main District's CRD's and the multi-phase Silver City monzonite stock, which appears to be the focus of the CRD 'ore runs' and fissure veins.
+IE's land holdings cover approximately two-thirds of the Main District's CRDs and the multi-phase Silver City monzonite stock, which appears to be the focus of the CRD 'ore runs' and fissure veins.
 The area is also a prospective host to porphyry-style mineralization at depth when considering the proposed porphyry deposition model (see Section 6.6).